- What is peripheral blood stem cell transplantation?

 How are the stem cells removed from the blood?

 The blood is filtered through a machine and the stem cells are skimmed off.
 The removal of the cells is termed pheresis or apheresis (from the Greek "aphairesis" for removal).
-The stem cells then may be used right away for bone marrow transplant or stored suspended in DMSO and frozen in liquid nitrogen until needed.
+The stem cells then may be used right away for the transplant or stored suspended in DMSO and frozen in liquid nitrogen until needed.

 How is the patient "prepared" for the transplantation?

 Before the transplant is done, the patient receives high-dose chemotherapy and/or radiation therapy over several days to destroy diseased cells (the leukemic cells, lymphoma cells, solid tumor cells, the diseased immune system cells in scleroderma, etc.)

 How is the transplantation actually done?